Year end musings 2021 edition

 Oops. just found this in the Drafts folder!

 The newcomers are a Nikon 50mm f/1.4 AF-S (a bargain I couldn't resist), 24-70mm f/2.8S (replacement for the aging 28-70mm f/2.8 AF-S that I have yet to sell), 85mm f/1.8S (now I need to sell the F-mount G version), and a petite Canon 55mm f/1.2 FL.
-I haven't had many opportunities to use the lenses, and have just added to the pile of testing that I need to do.
+I haven't had many opportunities to use the newcomers, and have just added to the pile of testing that I need to do.

 I remain sorely tempted by the updated version of my Sigma 500mm f/4.5 that Sigma assures me will focus with the Z7, unlike my older version whose firmware Sigma said can't be upgraded.
 The Nikon 200-500mm continues to be my lens for surfing photos, but there are times when its AF and IQ with the TC-14E disappoint me.
 I do still manage to get some good shots though.